Skip to main content

 How to check the code signing certificate on Windows

-1. Right click on the file and click on Properties.
+1. Right-click on the file and click on Properties.

-3. Click on Details.
+3. Click on the first signature, and then click Details.

 4. Click on View Certificates.